-Under this standard, Smollett wins, as there was no property involved, he was denied a right upon.
+Under this standard, Smollett wins; no property was involved, and he was denied a right.
 But still, a criminal defendant in another similar case could argue “disparate treatment,” using Kim Foxx to get off.
-In contrast, other similarly situated criminals had the book thrown at them while at the Leighton Criminal Court Building.
+In contrast, other similarly situated criminals had the book thrown at them at the Leighton Criminal Court Building.

 In two recent instances, however, courts have classified private organizations as state actors in conjunction with police actions taken against people engaging in First Amendment expression, even though the government had no hand in the policies or activities of the corporate.

 These examples illustrate the potential for using constitutional rights against non-state actors.